sleepy-corpse/sleepy-corpse/README.md

 ### Hi there, My name is Rodion 👋

 - ✔️ I'm a beginner web developer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React Native
 - 📫 How to reach me:
   - email: r2svinukhov@gmail.com
   - telegram: [@rodie_on](https://t.me/rodie_on)